geoff-m/worker-pool/README.md

 ### Throwing exceptions from tasks

-Exceptions with tasks work like you'd expect from `std::future`.
+Exceptions with tasks work like you'd expect from `std::shared_future`.
 If a task throws an exception, the exception will be stored.
 Calls to `wait` will return immediately.
 Calling `get` will rethrow the exception.